nhague/create-rn-app-mcp/README.md

    - Public (anyone can see)
    - Private (only you can see)

-2. **iOS Dependencies**
+2. **Platform Setup**
+   - iOS only (install CocoaPods)
+   - Android only (pre-download dependencies)
-   - Install iOS pods (recommended for macOS)
+   - Both iOS and Android (recommended)
-   - Skip iOS setup (for Linux/Windows or Android-only)
+   - Skip platform setup

 3. **Initial Test Run**
-   - Launch app in simulator after setup
+   - Launch app after setup (asks which platform if both are set up)
    - Skip test run (faster)

 4. **Repository Description**